apache/incubator-heron/website/content/docs/contributors/custom-scheduler.md

 you'd like, e.g. YAML files, JSON files, or a web service.

-If you'd like to load configuration from files using the same syntax as Heron's default configuration files for the Aurora, Mesos, and local schedulers (in `heron/cli2/src/python`), you can implement the [`DefaultConfigLoader`](/api/scheduler/com/twitter/heron/scheduler/util/DefaultConfigLoader.html) interface.
+If you'd like to load configuration from files using the same syntax as Heron's default configuration files for the Aurora and local schedulers (in `heron/cli2/src/python`), you can implement the [`DefaultConfigLoader`](/api/scheduler/com/twitter/heron/scheduler/util/DefaultConfigLoader.html) interface.